cole-h06/Verity/notes/random_walk.md

 where claims reinforce sources and sources reinforce claims.

-Another problem is the walk can get trapped in closed credibility loops which risks artificially inflating perceived credibility.
+Another problem is the walk can get trapped in infinite closed loops which risks artificially inflating perceived credibility.

-Maybe introducing a small random jump probability helps prevent this to ensure distribution despite this:
+Maybe introducing a small random jump probability helps prevent this to ensure full distribution:

 \[
 P' = \alpha P + (1-\alpha)U